seekergaming/TECH-AND-INFORMATION-SYSTEM/README.md

 Assignment 3: PC Assembly

-In this assignment, we learned to assemble and dissasemble PC component starting from their CPU case, processor, RAM and cable.
+In this assignment, we learned to assemble and dissasemble PC component starting from their CPU case, processor, processor's fan, RAM and cable.

 <p align="center">
 PC Assembly: <br/><br />